-Are you starting to suffer from mountain withdrawal?
+Are you suffering from mountain withdrawal?
 There’s no need to feel miserable about it.
 Instead – or maybe as well as – a beach holiday why not consider summer in the Alps?
 You’ll discover that many of the best things on offer on a ski holiday are available in the “off-season” too.

 Exercise, the healthy mountain air and delicious lunches sitting in the sun are all available – just as they are in winter.
 Thoughts of work will be far from your mind – just the same as on a ski holiday.

 There won’t be any lift queues or expensive lift passes to buy, restaurants won’t be full to the brim, and there’s none of that tedious walking in ski boots whilst carrying skis to contend with.

 But the real advantage of a summer holiday in the Alps is that chalet, apartments and hotels come with the same swimming-pools, terraces and balconies as in winter – but all at a fraction of the price.
 For the last two years I have been mountain biking and hiking in the Austrian Tirol in summer, and the temperatures – last year in particular – can be sweltering.
 Don’t forget to sample the local dishes, beers and wines wherever you go.

 The most popular summer activity in the mountains is walking, which can be anything from a gentle stroll carrying your picnic in a backpack or a hearty session of Nordic walking, to a serious hike along tricky mountain trails.
 If you’re a dog owner and are driving out, you may want to bring your pet for some fun walks like this one.